 Growing a Bob Into a Shag

-One of the kindest things about the shag is how well a bob grows into it, which makes the awkward grow-out phase almost painless.
-As a bob lengthens, soft layers carved through it gradually turn the blunt, one-length shape into the moving, feathered texture of a shag, so the grow-out reads like an intentional style at every stage instead of an awkward in-between.
+A bob grows into a shag more kindly than into almost any other cut, which makes the awkward grow-out phase almost painless.
+As a bob lengthens, soft layers carved through it gradually turn the blunt, one-length shape into the moving, feathered texture of a shag, so the grow-out looks like an intentional style at every stage.

 Ask your stylist to add face-framing and internal layers as you grow, so the bob never sits as a heavy, shapeless block.
-Dusting trims every eight to ten weeks keep the ends clean while you transition.
+Dusting trims roughly every nine weeks keep the ends clean while you transition.

 This is the route I steer a lot of clients through when they are bored of a bob but not ready for big length.
 The shaggy lob is a natural midpoint on the way.